eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 ---
-title: The Anatomy of a Probabilistic Programming Framework
+title: Anatomy of a Probabilistic Programming Framework
 excerpt: "In this blog post, we'll break down what probabilistic programming frameworks are made up of, and how the various pieces are organized and structured.
 We'll take a look at some open source frameworks as examples."